nvdaes/readFeeds/readme.md

 opens a dialog to choose a folder where you can save the personalFeeds directory of your feeds.
 By default the selected folder is the NVDA's configuration directory, which will create the personalFeeds directory.
 - Restore feeds...
 Opens a dialog to select a folder which replaces your feeds in the personalFeeds folder.
 Make sure you load a folder containing feeds URLs.
-- Open documentation:
-Opens the information about Read Feeds add-on, in the NVDA interface language if available, or in English by default.

 ### Keyboard commands: ###